brmkit/brmkit.github.io/index.md

         {% endfor %}
     {% endif %}

-## disclaimer
+---

-Is this another wannabe redteamer's blog with a bunch of technical articles, findings and some dark magic?
+>Is this another wannabe redteamer's blog with a bunch of technical articles, findings and some dark magic?
 >yes, otherwise I would probably delete it.